-Denominator: Number of CTE concentrators that graduated from high school during the reporting year.
+Denominator: Number of CTE concentrators that graduated from high school during the reporting year and attempted the Technical Skills Assessment.

 Historical data shows low TSA participation rates in some districts.
 With this change to the measure, districts that were already testing all students would not be significantly impacted while districts that were not testing all students would be encouraged to provide every student the opportunity to test to meet the performance measure.
 The SDLP was set at 75% in four years since Arizona's current pass rate hovers around 76% and is expected to remain somewhat consistent as more students test - the pass rate has remained consistent although more students test each year.